H3AR7B3A7/SpringServletStackXml/README.md

 - Added Internationalization (2 resource bundles)
 - Added a way to upload a file to the server
   - We will maybe use a db to upload to later
+  (We already know how to implement databases properly from previous projects)
   - The service for this can be easily switched out
 - Added an example of method validation on file name in 'FileUploadController'
 - Added a Employee form (Spring form) with: